 Your feedback helps us update The Periodic Table Of SEO Success Factors.
-Please spare a few minutes and your expertise!
+Please lend us a few minutes and your expertise!

 Every two years, Search Engine Land updates our Periodic Table Of SEO Success Factors.
 It’s that time again, and we’re inviting our readers to help us with the process.